A Dai-Yuan-type Riemannian conjugate gradient method with the weak Wolfe conditions: Global convergence analysis of the proposed new algorithm

 This completes the proof. \end{proof}

 The following corollary immediately follows from \eqref{ineq1}. \begin{Cor} In Algorithm \ref{CGMDY}, if $\grad f(x_k)\neq 0$ for all $k\ge 0$, then we have $\beta_k>0$ for all $k\ge 1$. \end{Cor}

-We shall proceed to our main theorem.
-The proof is performed in a manner analogous to the Euclidean version in \cite{dai1999nonlinear} with the aid of a scaled vector transport as in \cite{sato2013cg}. \begin{theorem} Let $\{x_k\}$ be a sequence generated by Algorithm \ref{CGMDY}.
+We now proceed to our main theorem.
+The proof is performed in a manner analogous to the Euclidean version in \cite{dai1999nonlinear} with the aid of a scaled vector transport, as in \cite{sato2013cg}. \begin{Thm} Let $\{x_k\}$ be a sequence generated by Algorithm \ref{CGMDY}.
 If Assumption \ref{assump1} is satisfied, then we have